zulip/zulip/docs/translating.md

    - It will not override the value of a singular key if that value contains a translated text.

-3. Upload the resource files to Transifex using the `tx push -s -a` command.
+3. A Zulip maintainer uploads the resource files to Transifex using the `tx push -s -a` command.

+4. Translators translate the strings in Transifex.

-4. Download the updated resource files from Transifex using the `tx pull -a` command.
+5. With some setup, anyone can download the updated resource files from Transifex using the `tx pull -a` command.
 This command will download the resource files from Transifex and replace your local resource files with them.

+6. One runs `python manage.py compilemessages` to compile the translation strings so that they are will be used in the Zulip development environment.
+This is run automatically during Zulip development environment provisioning.

 ## Backend Translations